-We own, lease or control approximately 2.2 million acres of timberland located primarily in the United States and New Zealand.
+We own or lease approximately 2.1 million acres of timberland located primarily in the United States and New Zealand.
 Approximately 1.7 million acres are located principally in Georgia, Florida and Alabama.
 Accordingly, if the level of production from these forests substantially declines, it could have a material adverse effect on our overall production levels and our revenues.